elasticio/code-component/README.md

 }
 ```

-Please note if you have a simple one-in-one-out function you can simply return a JSON object as a result
-of your function, it will be automatically emitted as data.
+Please note that if you have a simple one-in-one-out function, you can simply return a JSON object as the result of your function, and it will be automatically emitted as data.

 ## Common usage scenarios

 ### Doing complex data transformation

-[JSONata](http://jsonata.org/) is great however sometimes it's easier to do things in JavaScript, if you want to transorm
+While [JSONata](http://jsonata.org/) is a great tool, sometimes it's easier to perform tasks in JavaScript.
-an incoming message with code, just use following sample:
+If you want to transform an incoming message with code, you can use the following example:

 ```JavaScript
 async function run(msg, cfg, snapshot) {